niravcodes/niravcodes.github.io/_posts/2019-02-17-the-hungry--operator-eats-whitespace.md

 cout << (a+b+c+d) << endl;
 {% endhighlight %}

-On execution, say you type in `10 20 30 40` and hit `↵`.
+Upon execution, say you type in `10 20 30 40` and hit `↵`.
 The >> operator takes the input, delimits it by whitespace, converts the strings to integer and puts the final value into corresponding variables (a, b, c, d) to give you the output `100`.
 Convenient, right?

 Yeah, pretty much.
 That is, until you get so comfortable that you start doing this: